Fahad Abdulrahman Badar

-Fahad Abdulrahman Badar (فهد عبدالرحمن بادار) (born 1979) is a Qatari mountaineer.
-He is the first Arab to double summit Mount Everest and Lhotse in the same expedition, and first Qatari man to reach the summit of K2.
+Fahad Abdulrahman Badar (فهد عبدالرحمن بادار) (born 1979) is a Qatari banker and mountaineer known for completing several high-altitude expeditions, including summits of Mount Everest and Lhotse in the same expedition, and first Qatari man to reach the summit of K2.
+He is one of the prominent figures in the development of high-altitude mountaineering within Qatar.

 Early life

-Fahad Abdulrahman Badar was born in 1979 in Doha, Qatar.
+Badar was born in 1979 in Doha, Qatar.
 He completed his early education in Qatar before moving to the United Kingdom for higher studies.
 Badar earned a bachelor’s degree in Banking and Finance from Bangor University in Wales.
-He later pursued postgraduate studies at Durham University, where he obtained a Master of Business Administration (MBA) with a focus on global finance and management.
+He later pursued postgraduate studies at Durham University, where he obtained a Master of Business Administration (MBA).

+Banking career

+Badar is a veteran Qatari banker with more than two decades of experience in the Qatari banking sector.
+He spent the bulk of his career at Commercial Bank of Qatar where he held a series of senior roles across retail, operations, government & public sector relations, international and wholesale banking, and was later appointed Executive General Manager — Chief Wholesale & International Banking Officer.
+He has also served on the boards of regional banks including United Arab Bank and Alternatifbank, and is recognised for combining strategic management responsibilities with hands-on leadership of retail and international banking operations.

-Mountain climbing career
+Mountaineering career

-Badar began mountaineering in 2018, combining training with his professional career.
-Since then, he has climbed several notable peaks, including some of the most challenging peaks in the world; Mount Everest, Lhotse, and K2.
-His expeditions have included both successful ascents and significant challenges, including a serious injury sustained during one climb.